 Although the P-40 was not the best fighter plane of its era, it was among the most ubiquitous.
 Few aircraft have seen combat in as many theaters, under as wide a variety of climactic conditions, or with as many different air arms as the Warhawk.
 P-40s were in action from the Arctic to the tropics, from the desert to the jungle, and from sea level to the Himalayas.
 In addition to the U.S. Army Air Forces, Warhawks were used by British, Australian, New Zealand, South African, Canadian, Dutch, Free French, Soviet, Chinese, Egyptian and Turkish fighter units.
 Whether it was known as the P-40, the Tomahawk, the Kittyhawk or the Warhawk, Curtiss-Wright’s fighter was one of the truly classic combat aircraft of World War II.

-This article was written by Robert Guttman and originally published in the November 2000 issue of Aviation History.
-For more great articles subscribe to Aviation History magazine today!
+This article was written by Robert Guttman and originally published in the November 2000 issue of Aviation History Magazine.
+For more great articles subscribe to Aviation History Magazine today!